Signatures of inhomogeneous dark matter annihilation on 21-cm: Inhomogeneous dark matter annihilation

 For each simulation cell, the injection rate from DM annihilating in halos is given by, \be

-\ee while deriving the second line we have used \Eq{dsfefe78gfr4}, the prefactor of $(1+z)^3$ converts injection rate from comiving frame to physical frame, $\delta(x)$ is the density contrast at the cell's location, $\rd n / \rd m (\delta)$ is the Press-Schechter conditional halo mass function computed with {\tt 21cmFAST}, which describes the comoving halo number density per mass interval for a region with overdensity $\delta$~\cite{Lacey:1993iv,Somerville:1997df,Cooray:2002dia}. $m_\r{min}$ is the minimum mass below which free-streaming prevents the formation of DM halos.
-Following Refs.~\cite{Liu:2016cnk}, we adopt $m_\r{min} = 10^{-6}m_\odot$, which is the canonical value for WIMP (Weakly Interacting Massive Particles) dark matter.
+\ee while deriving the second line we have used \Eq{dsfefe78gfr4}, the prefactor of $(1+z)^3$ converts injection rate from comoving frame to physical frame, $\delta(x)$ is the density contrast at the cell's location, $m_\r{min}$ is the minimum mass below which free-streaming prevents the formation of DM halos. $m_\r{min}$ is dependent on DM properties, namely the mass, cross-sections for annihilation, scattering with baryons and self-scattering and can range between $10^{-10}$ to $10^2m_\odot$~\cite{Liu:2016cnk,Bringmann:2009vf,Profumo:2006bv,vandenAarssen:2012ag,Hofmann:2001bi}.
+Following Ref.~\cite{Liu:2016cnk}, we adopt $m_\r{min} = 10^{-6}m_\odot$, which is the canonical value for WIMP (Weakly Interacting Massive Particles) dark matter.

+Finally in \Eq{Eq_dEdVdt_Halo}, $\rd n / \rd m (\delta)$ represents the conditional halo mass function (HMF), which describes the comoving dark matter halo number density per unit mass interval for a region with overdensity $\delta$.
+Following the {\tt 21cmFAST} treatments for astrophysical radiation fields~\cite{Mesinger:2010ne,Park:2018ljd}, we calculate $\rd n / \rd m (\delta)$ by normalizing the conditional Press-Schechter HMF~\cite{Lacey:1993iv,Somerville:1997df,Cooray:2002dia} computed with {\tt 21cmFAST} from excursion set theory to match the mean of the Sheth–Tormen HMF~\cite{Sheth:2001dp,Sheth:1999mn} \footnote{ With this normalization our boost factor (defined in \Eq{Eq_Boost_factor_definition}) takes the form, \be B(x) = B_\r{ST} \frac{B_\r{PS}(x)} {\bar{B}_\r{PS}}, \ee where $B_\r{ST}$ and $B_\r{PS}(x)$ represent the boost factors computed with Sheth–Tormen HMF and Press-Schechter HMF respectively, $\bar{B}_\r{PS}$ is the spatial average of $B_\r{PS}(x)$. }, and in computing the matter power spectrum we use the transfer function in~\cite{efstathiou1992cobe}.